-The problem with commodity monies, then, is that they are exogenous to their users.
-People can't simply dig up gold or silver when they need money; people are 'subjects' before commodity monies, they are subject to flows of money outside of them and the only way to facilitate debt is to borrow at interest.
+The problem with commodity monies, then, is that they are exogeneous to their users.
+People can't simply dig up gold or silver when they need money (and if they could, it wouldn't be any good as money); people are 'subjects' before commodity monies, they are subject to flows of money outside of them and the only way to facilitate debt is to borrow at interest.
 It is commodity monies which circulate as the property of the rich, at the (meddlesome) discretion of the rich, as an interest bearing debt to the rich.
 And that's simply because they leave the rest of us with no other choice.

 The good news is that the commodity theory for money is not only completely wrong with respect to money today, it is also likely to be wrong for the largest part of our monetary history.
 Even if we had a commodity 'standard' (a theoretical anchor or 'peg' for money), it still wouldn't give us a commodity money; money would remain creditary, coming into and out of existence as records of our debts.
 I'll talk more about how to understand commodity forms of money (to the extent they might exist) inside the wider picture of credit currency systems shortly.
 For now, it's enough to know that the commodity theory for money is as inadequate as it is misleading; it's really just a bad hangover and the kind of thinking that keeps us locked in dark age ignorance.